Our Specialisterne Australia team is based at La Trobe University in Victoria and works on large employment programs across Australia.

 La Trobe University,

-Jay Hobbs is the Assessment and Support Manager based in Brisbane at The Autism CRC head office.
-Jay has been working with people with autism in both the UK and Australia for over fifteen years.
-Jay has worked with children and adolescents as a teacher and regional autism consultant, has lead the Robotics Social Clubs Autism CRC research project and has a Master of Professional Psychology.
-Jay works under the supervision of Dr. Michelle Garnett and Prof. Tony Attwood.
-Above all Jay is passionate about implementing positive initiatives that make a real difference for people on the autism spectrum and their families.
+Jay Hobbs is the Assessment and Support Manager based in Brisbane at The Autism CRC.
+Jay has worked with people with autism and their families for over fifteen years in both Australia and the UK.
+Jay lead the robotics social clubs research with the Autism CRC, has a Master of Professional Psychology and currently works under the supervision of Dr. Michelle Garnett and Prof. Tony Attwood.
+Jay has worked on large employment programs with corporate clients such as HP, SAP and SunPork Farms.
+Jay is passionate about working with people with autism particularly in the areas of psychology, education and employment.

 Jason White has joined Specialisterne Australia as Employment Services Manager based in Melbourne at La Trobe University.
 For more than 10 years Jason has worked in various programs under the Australian Governments Employment Services initiatives.
 Since 2009 he has worked exclusively with the Autism community, with a focus on assisting young adults with Autism to participate in employment.
 Jason has a passion for engaging employers and the community at large to highlight the capabilities of individuals on the Autism Spectrum and the positive benefit that can be enjoyed from employing them.